 Monastiraki Square is a “miniature architectural representation of the melting pot of cultures that have passed from this land, which stands on the crossroads of three continents”.

 Like all busy European shopping bazaars, Monastiraki can get a bit hectic and overwhelming.
 Thanks to enduring covid scares, 2021 tourist season has been a disappointment for Greek merchants.
 One sad looking local told me that during a normal season, it took five people to manage his shop.
 This year, it was only him, and he wasn’t that busy.

 Ottoman Tzistarakis Mosque, named for the governor who built it in 1759, stands prominently in Monastiraki Square, Today, it’s an annex of the Museum of Greek Folk Art.
 As legend goes, “the construction of this mosque released an ancient curse, after Tzistarakis dynamited one of the last remaining columns of the Temple of Olympian Zeus to complete building his mosque”.

 Ironically, “destruction of the column coincided with an outbreak of the plague”.
 The people of Athens blamed Tzistarakis and removed him from power.
-It’s said the “Temple of Olympian Zeus lamented the loss of its column so loudly at night, nobody could get any sleep”.
-The noise stopped after Tzistarakis was poisoned.
+It’s said that the “Temple of Olympian Zeus lamented the loss of its column so loudly at night, nobody could get any sleep”.
+The noise stopped after Tzistarakis was killed by poisoning.

 Roman Emperor Hadrian’s Library